 Bikes for the World

-Lets think about the tricycles and bikes that may be crowding your hallway or tiny garage.
+Let's think about the tricycles and bikes that may be crowding your hallway or tiny garage.
 A great organization that can help you to get rid of some of those bikes is Bikes for the World.
-Bikes for the World is a nonprofit humanitarian organization and volunteer network that collects thousands of used bicycles, as well as bike parts and tools, and delivers them to community programs in developing countries.
+Bikes for the World is a nonprofit humanitarian organization and volunteer network that collects thousands of used bicycles, as well as bike parts and tools, and delivers them to community programs around the world.
+Recently, they worked with BikeMatch DC to deliver bikes to essential workers during COVID.
 So get to pedaling over to the Bikes for the World Warehouse.
 You can donate at anytime to any participating bike shop or find out when the local warehouse (address below) is hosting a bike drive.

 —Meghan Yudes Meyers, Jennifer O’Brien, Guiomar Ochoa and Victoria Mason